cquillet/fillit/README.md

     `....`  `.#..`

-  No matter where the tetromino is placed in the 4x4 area, the program considers it is the same piece.
+  No matter where the tetromino is placed in the 4x4-blocks area, the program considers it as the same piece.
   For example :
   >  `....`  `##..`  `....`  `..##`
   >  `.##.`  `.#..`  `##..`  `...#`